Progress, even if it’s just one step, one idea, one change of direction, is decisive if we choose.

 - Personal goal (like going back to school to learn a desire for more knowledge and opportunity), or

-- Professional advancement (like excelling in the project or change the perspective to a new line of thinking) or
+- Professional advancement (like excelling in the enterprise or change the perspective to a new line of thinking) or

-- A hobby and personal pleasure (like me, upgrading from unmistakably.wordpress.com to unmistakablyherb.com because of increasing followers left and right [thank you, readers!]),
+- A project, hobby, or cause (like me, upgrading from unmistakably.wordpress.com to unmistakablyherb.com because of increasing followers left and right [thank you, readers!]),

 we all wonder to go further, go farther that seem impossible, but now it’s probable and almost evident.

 However, progress can only be achieved if we strive to make concrete and creative objectives.
 Are you going to cry and complain about no help available?
 Or are we going to examine the problem efficiently, even (if it’s not the ultimate decision,) but on the path to getting back on the road?

 Benjamin Franklin once said, “Without continual growth and progress, such words as improvement, achievement, and success have no meaning.”